NOAA@NSIDC

 The Sea Ice Index is also the basis for NSIDC's interactive Charctic tool.
 Use this tool to compare yearly trajectories of sea ice extent, and to view maps of sea ice concentration for any day since the start of the satellite record.

-MASIE: Up-to-date sea ice extent
+MASIE: High-resolution view of Arctic ice extent

 As Arctic sea ice retreats, human activity in the region increases.
 NOAA@NSIDC has worked with the US National Ice Center (USNIC) to build the Multisensor Analyzed Sea Ice Extent (MASIE) data product.
 MASIE uses daily operational charts of ice drawn by USNIC analysts to answer one of the most important questions for protecting people and property in the region: Where is Arctic sea ice now?
 By precisely locating the sea ice edge, using the most recent full day of data from USNIC, MASIE helps people studying the Arctic understand where ice is located.
 MASIE maps can be downloaded in several file formats at 4-kilometer and 1-kilometer resolutions.